How to hire your first employee in Georgia

 4. Make the hire and onboard your new employee

 Found your perfect employee?
 Fantastic.
-It’s time to get the paperwork started.
+It’s time to get the paperwork started, as mandated by federal law and Georgia state law.
 Here’s a list of all the Georgia forms you’ll need to hire your employee:

 - A job offer letter, signed by your new employee.